wassa-workshop/wassa-workshop.github.io/_pages/2023/call-for-papers.md

 * July 13 or 14, 2023 – Workshop. (exact date to be confirmed)

+Note that the shared tasks follow a different timeline that will be communicated separately.

 ### Papers

-At WASSA 2022, we will accept three types of submissions:
+At WASSA 2023, we will accept three types of submissions:
 For the regular research track we accept **long** & **short** papers.

 Additionally, we accept double submissions and double commitment of ARR reviews in parallel to WASSA and another venue.
 Please note that you must immediately withdraw your paper from WASSA if you decide to publish it elsewhere.
+They must be committed to the workshop (together with the reviews) not later than May 1, 2023.

 #### Long papers
 **Long** papers may consist of up to eight (8) pages of content, with any number of additional pages of references, and will be presented orally.